 I have served as principal clarinetist of Orchestra London Canada and have performed with Les Violons du Roy (including a performance of the Mozart Requiem at Lincoln Center, New York, in the days following the 9/11 tragedy), as well as with the Milwaukee Symphony, Winnipeg Symphony, Kitchener-Waterloo Symphony and Stratford Festival Orchestras.

 I taught at Western University for 17 years and have held teaching positions at Duquesne University (Pittsburgh) and Lakehead University (Thunder Bay).

 I have performed as a soloist with the Toronto Symphony Orchestra, National Arts Centre Orchestra, CBC Radio Orchestra (Vancouver) the Thunder Bay Symphony Orchestra and Tafelmusik.

 Academically, I received my Honours Bachelor of Music from Northwestern University and a certificate in Chamber Music Performance from the University of Wisconsin - Milwaukee.
 My principal teachers include Robert Marcellus, Russell Dagon, Clark Brody and Donald Montanaro.

 In 1993, I was awarded First Prize at the 27th CBC Radio Competition.

 We are all unique.
-From that perspective, I work with an individual's strengths and weaknesses to help him or her become the best he or she can be - as a clarinet player and a musician.
+From that perspective, I work with an individual's strengths and weaknesses to help them become the best they can be – both as a clarinet player and a musician.